 How it is prepared – Fried, Dried, Gravy

-A variety of preparations for this fish are popular, including baking, frying, or incorporating it into a flavorful curry.
+Various preparations for this fish are popular, including baking, frying, or incorporating it into a flavorful curry.

-It is a favorite dish of Parsis, who cover the fresh Bombay Duck with Rawa (semolina) and deep-fry it till it’s golden brown on the surface but juicy and soft on the inside.
+It is a favorite dish of Parsis, who cover the fresh Bombay Duck with Rawa (semolina) and deep-fry it till it’s golden brown on the surface but juicy and soft inside.
 This tiny fish is prone to breaking apart.

-The famed Malwani restaurants in Mumbai have experimented with the Bombay duck to produce gastronomic experiences that are indeed out of this world.
+The famed Malwani restaurants in Mumbai have experimented with the Bombay duck to produce gastronomic experiences that are out of this world.

 They make the fish even crisper by draining the water from it, resulting in a product that crumbles in your mouth like wafers when you bite into it.